mnemonikr/symbolic-pcode/crates/libsla/README.md

 ## Sleigh Compiler

-The sleigh compiler must be built from the
+The sleigh compiler can be invoked from Rust code using the [sleigh-compiler](https://crates.io/crates/sleigh-compiler) crate.
-[Ghidra decompiler source](https://github.com/NationalSecurityAgency/ghidra/blob/stable/Ghidra/Features/Decompiler/src/decompile/cpp)
-using `make sleigh_opt`.
+Alternatively the original compiler can be built from the [Ghidra decompiler source](https://github.com/NationalSecurityAgency/ghidra/blob/stable/Ghidra/Features/Decompiler/src/decompile/cpp) using `make sleigh_opt`.